-If you are a CU Boulder student, you have hundreds of CU Boulder approved study abroad programs to choose from!
+If you are a CU Boulder student, you have hundreds of CU Boulder approved education abroad programs to choose from!
 We encourage you to find a program that is a great fit for you by considering factors such as courses offered, location, program type, cost, etc

 Some programs are open to students who do not attend CU Boulder.
 To see these programs, use our program search.
 The search criteria “Open to students from” allows you to search by state, institution, or country.